-The content of RDA is developed in a collaborative process led by the Joint Steering Committee (JSC).
-The project is overseen by the Committee of Principals representing American Library Association, Canadian Library Association, CILIP: Chartered Institute of Library and Information Professionals, Deutsche Nationalbibliothek, Library of Congress, Library and Archives Canada, British Library, and National Library of Australia.
+The content of RDA is developed in a collaborative process led by the RDA Steering Committee (RSC).
+The project is overseen by the RDA Board representing American Library Association, Canadian Federation of Library Associations, CILIP: Chartered Institute of Library and Information Professionals, Deutsche Nationalbibliothek, Library of Congress, Library and Archives Canada, British Library, and National Library of Australia.

-RDA Toolkit is published by the RDA Co-Publishers—American Library Association, Canadian Library Association, and Facet Publishing, the publishing arm of CILIP: Chartered Institute of Library and Information Professionals.
-ALA Publishing is responsible for the day-to-day management and development of RDA Toolkit.
+RDA Toolkit is published by the RDA Co-Publishers—American Library Association, Canadian Federation of Library Associations, and Facet Publishing, the publishing arm of CILIP: Chartered Institute of Library and Information Professionals.
+ALA Publishing, through the imprint ALA Digital Reference, is responsible for the day-to-day management and development of RDA Toolkit.

 Subscribing online is the quickest way.
 This will allow you to click through the license agreement, place your order, and pay for it by credit card, wire transfer, purchase order, or PayPal.
 If for any reason you cannot place an order online, we will work with you to process your order manually.